-The revival of the chartered company as a colonial vehicle was a very short episode in imperial history.
-With the exception of the British South African company none of the British chartered companies existed by 1900.
-Writing in 1889, Gustave Rolin-Jaequemyns (1835–1902) sought to explain the recent failures of the German and British chartered companies in Africa.
-Rolin-Jaequemyns dedicated a long quote from Montesquieu’s Spirit of the Laws to make his point.
-For Montesquieu writing in 1748 the use of chartered companies epitomized a transition in the purpose of colonialism from conquest to commerce: “It has been established that only the mother country can trade with the colony, and this was done with very good reason, for the goal of the establishment was to extend commerce, not to found a town or a new empire.”
+The revival of the chartered company as a colonial vehicle constituted a very short episode in imperial history.
+With the exception of the British South African company, by 1900, none of the British chartered companies existed.
+Writing in 1889, Gustave Rolin-Jaequemyns (1835–1902) sought to explain the recent failures of the German and British chartered companies in Africa, Referring to a long passage from Montesquieu’s Spirit of the Laws to make his point.
+For Montesquieu writing in 1748, the use of chartered companies reflected a transition in the purpose of colonialism from conquest to commerce: “It has been established that only the mother country can trade with the colony, and this was done with very good reason, for the goal of the establishment was to extend commerce, not to found a town or a new empire.”

 These lines, concluded Rolin-Jaequemyns, explain why the colonial system of the chartered companies was suited for earlier times but was no longer suitable.
-We do not consider America, Africa, and Asia as mere instruments for the use of empire.
-We no longer conceive of colonization without duties toward indigenous peoples.
-The meaning of colonization has been transformed to include humanitarian tasks that the trading companies cannot fulfil.
+Today, he argued, we do not consider America, Africa, and Asia as mere instruments for the use of empire; nor do we any longer conceive of colonization without acknowledging duties toward indigenous peoples.
+For Rolin-Jaequemyns, the meaning of colonization had been transformed to include humanitarian tasks that the trading companies could not fulfil.
 The changing spirit of our times, he argued, alluding to the words of Montesquieu, renders the use of the chartered company unwise (“ne peut plus aujourd’hui être considéré comme un “act de sagesse”).
-The changing purpose of the colonial endeavor (its civilizing mission) creates practical challenges for companies.
-Contemporary chartered companies are primarily interested in their profits.
-Their for-profit bias triggered the military resistance of the local community.
-Even though the empire merely delegates its authority to the company and retains its imperium, the use of the chartered companies’ mechanism proved to be dangerous.
+For Rolin-Jaequemyns, the changing purpose of the colonial endeavor (its civilizing mission) created practical challenges for companies.
+Contemporary chartered companies were primarily interested in their profits, and their quest for profits-only-bias triggered the military resistance of the local community.
+Although the sovereign, or the empire, merely delegated its authority to the company and retains its imperium, the use of the chartered companies’ mechanism proved to be dangerous.
 Their biased considerations in favor of market interests and profit created serious difficulties.
 These, in turn, led empires to assume their formal responsibility.

-Other international lawyers conveyed a similar critique, emphasizing the tension between the companies’ commitment to profit maximization and the humanitarian obligations toward the local population.
+Other legal scholars expressed similar critiques, emphasizing the tension between the companies’ commitment to profit maximization and the humanitarian obligations toward the local population.
 “Companies were always very influential,” concluded F.E.
 Smith, an Oxford professor writing in 1900, “[t]he temptation to employ chartered companies is obviously great.”
 We should nevertheless put an end to their problematic legacy.
 “The Administration of the East India Company was stained by much that was discreditable.”
-Such break from the past was based on normative considerations: “Government by chartered company necessarily subordinates the social organism of the district to trading considerations.”
-This isn’t acceptable for any branch of English public law.
+This suggestion of such a dramatic break from the past was based on normative considerations: “Government by chartered company necessarily subordinates the social organism of the district to trading considerations.”
+This “was not acceptable tor any branch of English public law.
 Even if “pioneer work of incalculable value” has been done by such companies in the past, “imperial and economical tastes are not gracefully associated and the era of chartered companies should at most be a phase in the work of reclamation.”
 The failure of the chartered companies required a clear statement on the question of responsibility.
 Smith, like Westlake, relied on the grant theory and concluded that “[a] nation cannot commit political functions to associations of its citizens and then disclaim responsibility for their abuse.”